 On behalf of the healthcare and casualty insurance industries, we deliver administration, clinical support, bill review and medical management solutions across the health ecosystem to reduce costs, increase compliance and enhance utilization, while improving health outcomes and experiences for members and patients.
-Our solutions span: trials, sales, access, and adherence for pharmaceutical clients; medical bill review, claims processing, care integration, subrogation and payment integrity solutions for managed care companies; and workers compensation medical bill review, intake mailroom/ data capture and medical management services for claims payers and third-party administrators.
+Our solutions span: trials, sales, access, and adherence for pharmaceutical clients; medical bill review, claims processing, care integration, subrogation and payment integrity solutions for managed care companies; and workers compensation medical bill review, intake mailroom/data capture and medical management services for claims payers and third-party administrators.
 Through our solutions provided to pharmaceutical clients, we generate revenue either based on a per employee, per transaction basis or a per resource per hour basis.
-Through our workers compensation and medical bill review, claims processing, and payment integrity solutions provided to managed care companies, we generate revenue on a per click and outcome basis.
-Through our medical bill review, claims processing, and payment integrity solutions provided to managed care companies, we generate revenue on a per month basis for use of our platform, as a percentage of what we collect for the provider, or a monthly or annual fee.
+Through our workers compensation and medical bill review services, we generate revenue on a per click and outcome basis.
+Through our medical bill review, claims processing, and payment integrity solutions provided to managed care companies, we generate revenue on a per member per month basis for use of our platform, as a percentage of what we collect for the provider, or a monthly or annual fee.